katmore/webhook/docs/phpdoc.md

-    $content_type : string
+    $content_type :

 __

 #### Type

-string -- payload content type, i.e. "json" or "x-www-form-urlencoded" (but NOT the full MIME-type name)
+-- payload content type, i.e. "json" or "x-www-form-urlencoded" (but NOT the full MIME-type name)

 # __